Repowering London is a not-for-profit organisation that specialises in facilitating the co-production of community-owned renewable energy projects.

 Agamemnon is experienced in providing finance solutions for the energy sector including business development, management and operations.
 He is a director and project manager for Brixton Energy Solar 1, Solar 2 & solar 3.
 He has previously been Director of Renewable Energy Project Finance and Social Responsibility at Better World Finance and the CFO of Energy Bank Ltd. UK Department for Energy and Climate Change Community Energy Contact group.
 A speaker on sustainable low carbon economies, Agamemnon has a Master’s degree in Architecture in Advanced Environment & Energy and a Baccalaureate in pre-medicine, Literature and Fine Arts.

-Afsheen Kabir Rashid, COO and co-founder, Repowering London.
-Afsheen is a community energy specialist with 10 years extensive experience of working with communities and Local Authorities.
-She was a Senior Policy Advisor at DECC, shaping policy on community energy and continues to support the growth of the sector as a Director of Community Energy England.
-Afsheen Chairs the Brixton Energy Solar Co-operatives, the UK’s first inner-city community-owned solar power stations.
-Afsheen pioneered and developed Lambeth Council’s Community Energy Programme; Managed the Mayor’s Low Carbon Zone programme in Brixton driving carbon reduction by 12% over a two-year period; was instrumental in setting up the Muslim Women’s Collective in Tower Hamlets that seeks to empower women to play an active role in improving the environment.
-Afsheen has a MA in Geography and MEnv in Environment, Science and Society.
+Afsheen is a community energy specialist with over 10 years extensive experience of working with communities and Local Authorities.
+Afsheen sits as Chair of the Brixton Energy Solar Co-operatives the UK’s first inner-city community-owned solar power stations.
+A former Senior Policy Advisor at the Department of Energy and Climate Change and current Chair of Community Energy England Afsheen remains influential in both local and national community energy decision making.
+Afsheen also sits on the Board of Friends of the Earth and is Chair of the Finance Committee.
+Prior to Repowering’s foundation, Afsheen pioneered Lambeth Council’s Community Energy Programme and was instrumental in setting up the Muslim Women’s Collective in Tower Hamlets that seeks to empower women to play an active role in improving the environment.
+Afsheen has a MA in Geography and MEnv in Environment, Science and Society and an Honorary Doctorate.
+Afsheen was awarded an MBE in the 2016 New Year’s Honours List for her work in renewable energy in deprived London communities.

 Syed has close to 20 years working in the sustainable energy industry, in a wide variety of roles and organisations ranging from Friends of the Earth, the Combined Heat and Power Association, the Greater London Authority, Arup, and as a director of a trade association working in the insulation sector.
 Syed established Energy for London (www.energyforlondon.org), an independent think tank supporting London’s progress to becoming a low-carbon city.
 In 2014, he was seconded into the Department of Energy and Climate Change (DECC) undertaking a review of linkages across the Government’s demand side policies.
 He is also a Director of the Parliamentary Renewable and Sustainable Energy Group (PRASEG), a Trustee for national fuel poverty organisation National Energy Action (NEA), and a policy advisor to the Green Gas Certification Scheme.
 In 2015 he produced a report on the opportunities for green infrastructure investment in cities for the Green Investment Bank.